tomatenkuchen/libmotor/doc/src/pid.md

 Cool!
 Use it all the time then!

 Oh no please not!
-The I Channel has some weired side effects.
+The I Channel has some weird side effects.
 It's really easy to get a system to swing out of control if your I amplification K_i (sometimes you'll find the inverse T_N = 1/K_i) is not meticulously tuned.

 ### D

-If you thoght you're off the hook, you're wrong.
+If you thought you're off the hook, you're wrong.
 And D is the actual villain.
 The D channel also remembers something.
 It's the last error you've shoved into PID.
 D channel takes the difference to the most current error value, and amplifies the result by a factor K_d (or sometimes called by the inverse T_v).

 D Channel can be really helpful to prevent swings, because it resists change.
-Ideally you can crank P and I up until everythin is blazingly fast approaching, but swinging wildly also.
+Ideally you can crank P and I up until everything is blazingly fast approaching, but swinging wildly also.
 All you need is correct your mess by an even more violent D controller.
 Right?